 Here’s an Amazon affiliate link to this set of wire tips: https://amzn.to/3E1fY7K

-I guess it really boils down to need.
+I guess it really boils down to is need.
 How often are you burning at high temperatures?
 Is carbon build up a common problem for you?
 If it is, then this tool might be worth it.
 Especially if you have a pen tip that you only use in situations like this.

 I would really caution you against using it on any pen tip that you paid a lot of money for.